oracle-livelabs/pts/ai-vector-search-fundamentals/3-exact_search/exact_search.md

 	 ![distance query](images/parks_exact_rock_climbing_distance.png)

-    Notice that the distance number, the TO_NUMBER(VECTOR... column, is increasing.
+    Notice that the distance number, the DISTANCE column, is increasing.
 This means that the best match is first with the smallest distance and as the distance increases the matches have less and less similarity to the search vector.

 4. One last step.
 Since we are doing exact queries, that is we have not created any vector indexes, what does an execution plan look like?